Bob wrote asking for help with a German rhyme. Here’s his note:

 Thanks in advance!

 This article was posted on Sunday, July 14th, 2019 at 10:56 pm and is filed under Countries & Cultures, German, German Nursery Rhymes, Germany, Languages, Mama Lisa, Nursery Rhymes, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply